 WHAT IS THE JEFFERSONIAN?

-Our goal is to inform the readers of the Jeffersonian about events around the world as well as those in our very own backyards.
-We seek to preserve the decorum of integrous journalism.
-The best newspapers are diligent, unbiased, and serve no one but the readers and the general public.
+Our goal is to inform the readers of the Jeffersonian about global affairs as well as those in our own communities in Southern California.
+We believe that the best News platforms are diligent, unbiased, and serve no one but their readers.